Hiring

 The Experience Trap

-There's a common belief that more years on the job automatically makes you a better candidate.
+There is a common belief that more years on the job automatically makes you a better candidate.
 And sure, experience matters.
-If you've spent three years running outbound campaigns, you probably know things that someone fresh out of university doesn't.
+If you have spent three years running outbound campaigns, you probably know things that someone fresh out of university does not.

-But here's what we've noticed after reviewing thousands of applications: experience without the right attitude often loses to attitude with less experience.
+But here is what we have noticed after reviewing thousands of applications: experience without the right attitude often loses to attitude with less experience.

 Why?
 Because skills can be taught.
 Mindset is harder to change.